Video SpotlightGROW in WINNIPEG: Information, Communications and Technology

 - Winnipeg’s digital interactive companies produced an average of 23.6 new media projects per company and generated $38.8 million in revenue in 2011.

-- Over the last few years, there have been significant private sector investments in the ICT sector including: $50 million MTS Data Centre; $50 million Canadian Tire Cloud Nine Digital Innovation Centre; $11 million FlexITy Solutions Inc. cloud-based data computing centre; $10 million Great-West Life data processing centre.
+- Over the last few years, significant private-sector investments have energized the ICT sector, including the $50-million MTS Data Centre, the $50-million Canadian Tire Cloud Nine Digital Innovation Centre, the $11-million FlexITy Solutions Inc. cloud-based data computing centre and the $10-million Great-West Life data processing centre.